Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Evaluation of emission latency

 \subsection{Latency evaluation of CTC-ST}

-As shown in Fig.~\ref{fig:attention_plot}, MoChA tends to emit tokens later than the corresponding CTC spikes, and CTC-ST reduces the gap.
-Thus, we evaluated how this can reduce the TEL.
-We used UniLSTM encoders for this purpose, because LC-BLSTM encoders introduce latency on the encoder side, whereas we are interested in latency reduction on the decoder side.
-Tables~\ref{tab:result_emission_latency_tedlium2} and~\ref{tab:result_emission_latency_librispeech} summarize the results on the TEDLIUM2 and Librispeech corpora, respectively.
+As shown in Fig.~\ref{fig:taslp2021_attention_plot}, the naive MoChA tended to emit tokens later than the corresponding CTC spikes, and CTC-ST reduced the gap in the example.
+To evaluate this quantitatively, we calculated the TEL.
+We used UniLSTM encoders for this purpose, because LC-BLSTM encoders introduce the algorithmic latency on the encoder side, whereas we are interested in the emission latency on the decoder side.
+Tables~\ref{tab:taslp2021_result_emission_latency_tedlium2} and~\ref{tab:taslp2021_result_emission_latency_librispeech} summarize the results on the TEDLIUM2 and Librispeech corpora, respectively.
 The TEL on Librispeech was averaged over the \textit{test-clean} and \textit{test-other} sets.
-We confirmed that CTC-ST effectively reduced the TEL by a large margin with WER improvements on both corpora.
-The median latency (PT@50) was reduced by $80$ms and $160$ms on TEDLIUM2 and Librispeech, respectively.
-The $90$th-percentile latency (PT@90) was almost halved on TEDLIUM2 and was reduced by $160$ms on Librispeech.
-Although CTC itself has delay from the reference acoustic boundaries~\cite{sak2015acoustic_asru}, it can provide better timing to emit tokens for MoChA, in which enough acoustic information is contained.